Keep your iPhone 14 safe and stylish with these great leather cases | CNN Underscored

 $38 at Amazon

-The Torro leather case for iPhone 14 is a great option for anyone who wants something a bit more rugged but still has good looks.
-The genuine leather backplate is available in four colors — Light Blue, Black with red detail, Dark Brown, and Tan to be exact — and is stitched to a beefy case that’s shock-proof and helps to protect your display and cameras.
+The Torro leather case for iPhone 14 is a great option for anyone who wants something a bit more rugged but still with good looks.
+The genuine leather backplate is available in four colors — light blue, black with red detail, dark brown and tan to be exact — and is stitched to a beefy case that’s shock-proof and helps to protect your display and cameras.
 It comes with MagSafe magnets as well, which makes it a solid all-arounder.

 Lonli Classic European Nappa Leather Case